klahnakoski/blacker/README.md

 # More Black! - Denser Black formatting

-This is s a fork of [the Blackcode formatter](https://github.com/psf/black)
+This is s a fork of [the Black code formatter](https://github.com/psf/black)

 ### Problem